u360/PHTML/README.md

 How To
 ------

 1.)
-Change the first line in your PHP file from this...
+Change the first line of your PHP files from this...

     <?php